The surname De la force was first found in Dordogne.

 Individuals sharing this heritage are cited as early as the seventeenth century, with Pierre De Forceville, born in 1654 in Douai, a philosophy professor who was named rector of Dinant.
 In 1721 he became Spiritual Director at Cambrai College.

 This web page shows only a small excerpt of our De la force research.
 More information is included under the topic Early De la force History in all our PDF Extended History products

 and printed products wherever possible.

 Notable amongst the name at this time was Gedeon-Adolphe-Casimir De Forceville, born in Moulvis (Somme) in 1800, was a banker in Amiens and became judge at the court of commerce in this city.
 His interest in sculpture grew, and he showed some of his works at the Paris Salon.
-He finished...
-Another 89 words (6 lines of text) are included under the topic Early De la force Notables in all our PDF Extended History products and printed products wherever possible.
+He finished a few large works: the statue of Pierre l'Ermite, in bronze, which is in Place S.-Michel in Amiens; the...
+Another 70 words (5 lines of text) are included under the topic Early De la force Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: 150 individuals of the lineage, who arrived from France onto Canadian shores between 1600 and 1900.
 Most came during the nineteenth century, but a few immigrated earlier, such as Pierre Forcier, who married in Quebec in 1674.